portainer/portainer/README.md

 - Here at Portainer, we believe in [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) of security issues.
 If you have found a security issue, please report it to <security@portainer.io>.

+# WORK FOR US

+- If you are a developer, and our code in this repo makes sense to you, we would love to hear from you.
+We are always on the hunt for awesome devs, either freelance or employed.
+Drop us a line to info@portainer.io with your details and we will be in touch.

 ## Privacy

 **To make sure we focus our development effort in the right places we need to know which features get used most often.
 To give us this information we use [Matomo Analytics](https://matomo.org/), which is hosted in Germany and is fully GDPR compliant.**